Thermomechanical analysis

 Definition/objectives:

-Thermomechanical analysis (TMA) is used to characterize the mechanical properties of materials according to temperature and thus verify that the structure of the materials is suitable for the end use.
+Thermomechanical analysis (TMA) is used to characterize the mechanical properties of materials as a function of temperature, and thus verify that the material structure is suitable for the end use.

 • Linear coefficient of thermal expansion

-• Rheological measurements of viscous polymeric systems in shear (low and high shear rates)
+• Rheological measurements of viscous polymer systems in shear (low and high shear rates) (ASTM D1238 and ISO-1133-1 )

 • Penetration and impact measurements

-• Viscoelastic behavior; monitoring of cross-linking of thermosetting resins or control of finished composite materials
+• Viscoelastic behavior ; monitoring cross-linking of thermosetting resins or control of finished composite materials.

-• Isothermal creep (irreversible deformation of a material measured in time under constant applied load)
+• Isothermal creep (irreversible deformation of a material measured as a function of time under constant applied load)

 • Detection of transitions (glass transition, softening, melting, decomposition, etc.)